AfricasVoices/coda/coda-prototype/README.md

 ###### **PLEASE NOTE**:
 Updating by uninstalling the app (clicking on the trashcan icon) and then reinstalling the new version will ***WIPE*** Coda’s internal storage.
 Unless you have already exported all coding data, **don’t** do this when updating Coda to a new version.

+## Developer Setup

+Note: All commands below should be run from the coda-prototype directory, unless otherwise specified.

+#### Dependencies
+Some dependencies are already included in the git repository, inside the directory external/.

+To install the remaining dependencies: `$ npm install`

+#### Typescript Compiler
+Coda's source is written in a mix of TypeScript and Javascript, located in src/.
+We are in the process of  migrating all JavaScript files to TypeScript.
+TypeScript files must be compiled to JavaScript in order to run them.
+Modern IDEs will compile TypeScript automatically.
+Invoke `$ tsc` to re-compile manually.
+Compiled code is placed in the dist/ directory.

+#### Testing
+The test suites for Coda are written using Jasmine, and executed by Karma.

+---

+To run the test suites from the command line:
+1. Install dependencies: `$ npm install`
+2. Ensure all test files are up to date: `$ tsc`
+2. Install the command line interface for karma: `$ npm install -g karma-cli`
+3. Run the suite: `$ karma start`

+Karma will execute all tests and print the results to the command line.

+---

+To run the test suites from within WebStorm:
+1. Install dependencies: `$ npm install`
+2. Right-click 'karma.conf.js' in the project explorer, and choose "Create karma.conf.js..."
+3. Accept all defaults, and Run.

+#### Deployment
+Coda is distributed via zip files which are made available on the releases page of the GitHub repository.

+To generate a new zip file: `$ sh deploy.sh`

+This will update dependencies and re-compile all TypeScript files, then compress the current coda-prototype directory into coda.zip.
+If the current file system matches HEAD, the commit hash of HEAD will be appended to the zip file name, and also displayed on Coda's UI.
+Otherwise, deploy.sh will emit a warning. *Do not release a version of Coda which does not have a hash.*